xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 order: 50
 published: true
 ---
-The Multivendor Edition Guide for X-Cart Admin covers:
+The Multivendor Edition guide for X-Cart admin covers:

    * the steps that need to be taken by an X-Cart store administrator to launch a multivendor store/online marketplace (see {% link "Steps to Launch a Multivendor X-Cart-based Marketplace" ref_5saLJNod#steps-to-launch-a-multivendor-x-cart-based-marketplace %});
    * the tasks that need to be performed by the administrator to manage this multivendor store/online marketplace on a day-to-day basis (see {% link "Administrator Tasks to Manage a Multivendor Marketplace" ref_5saLJNod#administrator-tasks-to-manage-a-multivendor-marketplace %}).